TomatenKuchenDEV/docs/docs/twitch.md

 ### Twitch user info

-Using the message command `youtube twitch <Streamer name>` you can get information about a Twitch user and a currently running livestream.
+Using the message command `twitch <Streamer name>` you can get information about a Twitch user and a currently running livestream.